 It’s hard to imagine, that there is someone who doesn’t know what a commercial is.
 We see them every day, everywhere: while watching TV, browsing the internet or walking down the street; commercials are all around us.
 Some of them are very good, others, not so much.
 But there is a saying in business: “There is no such thing as a bad commercial”.
 In my opinion, this is absolutely true.

 When you’re about to make a commercial, it is very important to understand exactly what the client – the person or corporation that orders the commercial – wants.
-Because of this, preliminary meetings with should be conducted.
+Because of this, preliminary meetings should be conducted.
 Also, you should get familiar with the product you are about to advertise and learn everything about it: what is it, what does it do, who are your clients trying to sell it to.
-Most people we worked with, come to us with planned ideas, which we only have to develop into a finished ad.
+Most people we worked with, come to us with planning ideas, which we only have to develop into a finished ad.
 Worldwide things are a bit different, though.
 Generally, clients that choose you, will consider you a professional and let you create and develop an idea for advertising their product.
 They will only give you some guidelines, telling you what their goals are.

 What do we do in those cases?
 We listen carefully to what our client has to say and explain, and on the second meeting, we present to them a concept of how the commercial will look when it is finished.